 Propagating Grevilleas

-The best way to propagate Grevilleas is through cuttings, a method that has a much higher success rate than seeds.
+The best way to propagate grevilleas is through cuttings, a method that has a much higher success rate than seeds.
 Here’s how:

 - Using clean, sharp shears, take a cutting from hardened new growth of 7-10cm.
 This growth usually appears after the flowering season, from October to the following March.
 Make sure the cutting is in good condition and free of disease.